-When multiple Technicians work on the same request in parallel, the changes(s) made by each of them are not known to one another.
+When multiple technicians work on the same request in parallel, the change(s) made by each of them are not known to one another.
 This might result in any of the following consequences:

 - The same request might be assigned to different Technicians

 - Multiple responses might be sent for the same request by different Technicians

 Let us consider two Technicians Heather and Jennifer simultaneously working on a request 6010.
 Say, Heather has assigned 6010 to a Technician Sam, and Jennifer, who is not aware of this again assigns 6010 to another Technician Adam.
 Therefore, the same request has been assigned to two different Technicians, which results in redundancy and waste of time.

 To overcome the above hassles, the Request Collaboration feature has come in.
 This feature shows notifications in the Requests page to all the Technicians, working on the same request, about the modification(s) made by any of the other Technicians.

 Using this feature, you will be able to:

 view the number of Technicians currently on-board the same request page.

 notify about the following operations to the Technicians: